YarraPark/ReportAssistant/replit.md

-# School Report Generator - Project Documentation
+# TeachAssist.ai - Project Documentation

 ## Overview

-A minimal school report generation application with a clean, centered Google-homepage-style interface.
-This is a stateless web app designed as a foundation for future LLM integration.
+A professional AI-powered student report generation tool for educators with a clean, modern interface.
+This is a stateless web app designed as a foundation for LLM integration.

 **Created**: November 4, 2025
 **Status**: Foundation Complete - Ready for LLM Integration